rei/rei-cedar-docs/docs/components/tabs/README.md

   "layout": "LayoutComponent",
   "summary": "Organize and group related content into smaller sections navigable within a single container", "title_metadata": "cdr-tabs",
-  "see_also": [
+  "select": [
     {
-      "text": 'See Also'
+      "type": "do",
+      "image": "tabs/tab_select_do_16-9.png",
+      "ratio": "16-9",
+      "alt": "tab with content displaying.",
+      "caption": "display a tab section on load."
     },
     {
-      "text": 'Checkboxes',
-      "href": '../checkboxes/'
+      "type": "dont",
+      "image": "tabs/tab_select_dont_16-9.png",
+      "ratio": "16-9",
+      "alt": "tab with empty content.",
+      "caption": "display tabs without a section visible."
     }
   ],
-  "case": [
+  "number": [
     {
       "type": "do",
-      "image": "radio/radio_case_do_16-9.png",
+      "image": "tabs/tab_number_do_16-9.png",
       "ratio": "16-9",
-      "alt": "Radio buttons proper casing",
+      "alt": "tabs with two buttons.",
-      "caption": "use sentence case, with only proper nouns capitalized."
+      "caption": "use tabs with at least 2 buttons."
     },
     {
       "type": "dont",
-      "image": "radio/radio_case_dont_16-9.png",
+      "image": "tabs/tab_number_dont_16-9.png",
       "ratio": "16-9",
-      "alt": "Radio buttons with incorrect casing",
+      "alt": "tab with one button.",
-      "caption": "use title caps for labels."
+      "caption": "use tabs with only 1 button."
     }
   ],
-  "label": [
+  "capitalization": [
     {
       "type": "do",
-      "image": "radio/radio_label_do_16-9.png",
+      "image": "tabs/tab_capitalization_do_16-9.png",
       "ratio": "16-9",
-      "alt": "radio buttons with brief labels",
+      "alt": "tabs with title cased labels.",
-      "caption": "make labels brief."
+      "caption": "use title case for tab labels."
     },
     {
       "type": "dont",
-      "image": "radio/radio_label_dont_16-9.png",
+      "image": "tabs/tab_capitalization_dont_16-9.png",
       "ratio": "16-9",
-      "alt": "radio buttons with long labels",
+      "alt": "tabs with all caps labels.",
-      "caption": "put too much text in the label."
+      "caption": "use all caps for tab labels."
     }
   ],
-  "fragment": [
+    "label": [
     {
       "type": "do",
-      "image": "radio/radio_fragment_do_16-9.png",
+      "image": "tabs/tab_label_do_16-9.png",
       "ratio": "16-9",
-      "alt": "radio buttons with no ending punctuation", "caption": "write labels as sentence fragments with no ending punctuation."
+      "alt": "tabs with succint labels.",
+      "caption": "write succinct and meaningful tab labels.
+Between 1-2 words is best."
     },
     {
       "type": "dont",
-      "image": "radio/radio_fragment_dont_16-9.png",
+      "image": "tabs/tab_label_dont_16-9.png",
       "ratio": "16-9",
-      "alt": "radio buttons with ending punctuation",
+      "alt": "tabs with truncated labels.",
-      "caption": "add terminal punctuation at the end of a label."
+      "caption": "truncate tab labels.
+If a label overruns the container, find a shorter alternative."
     }
   ],
   "versions": [
     {
       "components": [
         {
-          "name": "CdrRadio",
+          "name": "CdrTabs",
           "api": {
             "props": [
               {
-                "name": "labelClass",
-                "type": "string",
-                "default": "n/a",
-                "description": "Adds CSS class to the label for custom styles" },
-              {
-                "name": "inputClass",
-                "type": "string",
-                "default": "n/a",
-                "description": "Adds CSS class to the input for custom styles" },
-              {
-                "name": "contentClass",
-                "type": "string",
-                "default": "n/a",
-                "description": "Adds CSS class to the slot wrapper for custom styles" },
-              {
                 "name": "name",
                 "type": "string",
                 "default": "n/a",
-                "description": "Sets the name of the radio button.
-Required" },
+                "description": "Sets code reference and tab display name.
+Required and must be unique for each tab" },
               {
-                "name": "value",
-                "type": "string, number, boolean, object, array, symbol, function", "default": "n/a",
-                "description": "Sets the value of the radio button.
-Required" },
-              {
                 "name": "modifier",
                 "type": "string",
                 "default": "n/a",
                 "description": "Modifies the style variants for this component.
-Possible values: {  ‘compact’  |  'hide-figure'  }"
+Possible values: {  'compact'  |  'full-width'  |  'no-border'  }"
               }
-            ],
-            "slots": [
-              {
-                "name": "default",
-                "description": "Sets the innerHTML for cdr-radio.
-This is the readable text for the <label> element" }
-            ],
-            "events": [
-              {
-                "name": "change",
-                "arguments": "value",
-                "description": "$emit event fired on radio selection" }
             ]
           }